ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

 ### Step 4: Painting your scaffolds

-You have made your edits, and now you hopefully have five large scaffolds
+You have made your edits, and now you hopefully have five large scaffolds matching *Metschnikowia zobellii´s* karyotype.
+Before finishing your assembly, you need to "paint" them.
+What does this mean?
+You need to mark which scaffolds are part of the same "super-scaffolds" or chromosomes, so they´ll all have the same name in the final fasta.

+Enter the "Scaffold Edit Mode" by pressing **S**.
+Go to the bottom right corner, and left click on the smallest scaffold you want to include as a chromosome.

+While clicking, hold **A**, and drag in a diagonal line (following the contact signal) till you reach the end of the chromosome.
+Repeat until you´ve reached the end in the left top corner, and have painted all the scaffolds.

 ### Step 5: Finishing your assembly